rozensl/2048/README.md

 # 2048
 A Java implementation of the well-known game.
+Clone repo and open in Eclipse, then run main class.